-Welcome!
-I am a political scientist, researcher, author, and translator.
-Currently, I am affiliated with the Hoover Institution at Stanford University as a Research Associate.
-I am also a member of NOUS (the Network for Constitutional Economics and Social Philosophy).
+I am currently a Research Associate for the Hoover Institution at Stanford University, and a member of NOUS (the Network for Constitutional Economics and Social Philosophy).

 Over the years, I have also worked as a freelance consultant on a number of research, organizational and translation projects.

 The Walter Lippmann Colloquium: the Birth of Neo-Liberalism

 This book is an introduction to, and translation of, the 1938 Walter Lippmann Colloquium held in Paris, which became known the intellectual birthplace of “neo-liberalism.”
 The Lippmann Colloquium was a seminal moment in the history of ideas and the 20th-century "free market" movement.

 Although the Lippmann Colloquium has been the subject of significant recent interest, this book makes this crucial primary source available to a wide, English-speaking audience for the first time.
 The Colloquium features important—often passionate—debates involving well-known intellectual figures such as Walter Lippmann, Louis Rougier, Friedrich Hayek, Ludwig von Mises, Michael Polanyi, Jacques Rueff, Alexander Rüstow and Wilhelm Röpke.
 The Colloquium is not only of historical importance.